 Overdosage does not usually present a threat to life.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of lormetazepam or intentional overdose is suspected, contact your local hospital, GP or if in the UK call NHS Direct on 0845 4647.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of lormetazepam or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
+In Scotland call NHS 24.
+In Wales, call NHS Direct Wales.
+In the case of medical emergencies, always dial 999.

 Lormetazepam must only be taken at bedtime.
 If you forget to take your tablet at bedtime, then you should not take it at any other time, otherwise you may feel drowsy, dizzy and confused during the day.
 Do not take a double dose to make up for a forgotten dose.